dylandewey/Readmegenerator/README.md

 ### 6. [Questions](#Questions)

 ## Installation:
-    d
+    To install this README Generator you must have the latest version of node.js installed on your computer.

 ## Usage:
-    d
+    To run this file you type "node index.js" within the readmegenerator file in the terminal.
+I was trying to get it so I could use the "module.exports = " but I haven't been able to figure that out yet.
+I will make that work so it is easier to use this application from other files.

 ## License:
-    GPL_3.0
+    MIT

 ## Contributors:
-    d
+    dylandewey

 ## Test:
     undefined

 ## Questions:
-    For more informtion about this application please refer to my Github: [d](https://github.com/d/Readmegenerator.git) Or contact me by email: d
+    For more informtion about this application please refer to my Github: [dylandewey](https://github.com/dylandewey/Readmegenerator.git)
+    Or contact me by email: dylandewey41@gmail.com